microsoft/OpenHack-FHIR/Challenge03-ExportandAnonymizeData/ReadMe.md

 ---

-Team Discussion: Is data Anonmyzation an option?
-When would it not be?
+Team Discussion: Is data anonymization an option?
+What scenarios would it not be?
 (10 minutes)

 ---